-The fact that we and the world around us are made of matter and only minimal amounts of antimatter is one of the fundamental puzzles in modern physics, motivating a variety of theoretical speculations and experimental investigations.
-The combined standard models of cosmology and particle physics suggest that at the end of the inflation epoch immediately following the Big Bang, the number of particles and antiparticles were in extreme balance.
-Yet the laws of physics contrived to act differently on matter and antimatter to generate the apparent imbalance that we observe today.
+The fact that we and the world around us are made of matter and only a minimal amount of antimatter is observed, constitutes one of the fundamental puzzles in modern physics, motivating a variety of theoretical speculations and experimental investigations.
+The combined standard models of cosmology and particle physics suggest that at the end of the inflation epoch immediately following the Big Bang, the number of particles and antiparticles were almost in precise balance.
+Yet the laws of physics contrived to act differently on matter and antimatter to generate the apparently large imbalance that we observe today.
 One of the necessary mechanisms required for this to happen - namely CP violation - is very small in the Standard Model of particle physics and therefore only able to account for a tiny fraction of the actual imbalance.
-New sources of CP violation are needed, and one such potential source manifests itself in the electric dipole moments (EDMs) of fundamental particles.
+New sources of CP violation are needed, and one such potential signature would be the appearance of electric dipole moments (EDMs) in fundamental particles.